 8. Laney College

-Laney College is located in the Peralta Community College District and serves around 16,000 students annually.
+Laney College is located in the Peralta Community College District and serves more than 17,000 students annually.
 It is one of the oldest community colleges in the country and focuses on helping students complete their associate degrees before moving on to a four-year university.
 The programs also include career and technical programs.

 - Tuition (in-state): $1,257